The Path to Proton Structure at One-Percent Accuracy: Validation of the methodology

 \subsubsection{Closure test settings}

 We have performed a closure test by assuming as input PDF set used to produce the true observable values $\boldsymbol{\law}$ a specific replica randomly selected out of the $N_{\rm rep}$ replicas of the NNPDF4.0 NNLO global determination.
 The reason for this choice is that on the one hand, it automatically satisfies known theoretical constraints, such as the sum rules of Sect.~\ref{subsec:sumrules}.
 On the other hand, thanks to it being randomly selected out of a replica sample, it satisfies the criteria of flexibility and model-independence of Sect.~\ref{sec:closure-test-estimators}.
-Fig.~\ref{fig:ClosureInputExample} displays the central value and 68\% confidence interval for the gluon and quark singlet PDFs at the input parametrization scale of $Q=1.65$ GeV for the NNLO NNPDF4.0 PDF set presented in Sect.~\ref{sec:results}.
-The true underlying values for the physical observables in the closure test, $\boldsymbol{\law}$, are generated using the randomly selected PDF replica from this fit denoted by a solid green line.
+In particular, individual replicas have generally more structure than the final central PDF, so by choosing a repica, rather than the central fit from either NNPDF or any other PDF set, we are making the closure test somewhat more stringent.
+The specific replica that we chose is shown in Fig.~\ref{fig:ClosureInputExample} (gluon and quark singlet), together with the NNPDF3.1 central value and uncertainty.

 We have produced $n_{\rm fit}=25$ sets of data Eq.~(\ref{eq:levelonedatagen}), each of which has been used to produce a fit with $N_{\rm rep}=40$ replicas.
 Results are then bootstrapped~\cite{Efron:1979bxm,Efron:1986hys} in order to improve stability.
 We have checked that increasing the number of replicas or the number of fits results are unchanged within the bootstrap uncertainty.
 The fits are produced using the NNPDF3.1-like dataset discussed in Sect.~\ref{subsec:dataset_overview}.